 1 September 2020: Governments around the world commit to halving road traffic deaths and injuries during a new decade of action.

-The UN General Assembly has adopted resolution A/74/L.86 “Improving global road safety”, proclaiming the Second Decade of Action for Road Safety 2021-2030, with the ambitious target of preventing at least 50% of road traffic deaths and injuries by 2030.
+The UN General Assembly has adopted resolution A/74/L.86 “Improving global road safety”, proclaiming the Second Decade of Action for Road Safety 2021-2030, with the ambitious target of halving the raw number of road traffic deaths and injuries by 2030.

 iRAP will continue to play a key role in planning for the next plan of action alongside the UN Road Safety Collaboration and partners.